GoogleChromeLabs/worker-plugin/README.md

 piWorker.postMessage(42);
 ```

+> **Note:** in order to ensure WorkerPlugin bundles your worker, make sure you're passing a **string** URL/filename to the Worker constructor.
+WorkerPlugin cannot bundle workers with dynamic/variable filenames, Blob or data URLs - it will leave them unmodified and print a warning during your build.

 ## Options

 In most cases, no options are necessary to use WorkerPlugin.

-### `globalObject`
+### `globalObject` _(string | false)_

-WorkerPlugin will warn you if your Webpack configuration has `output.globalObject` set to `window`, since doing so breaks Hot Module Replacement in web workers.
+WorkerPlugin will print a warning if your Webpack configuration has `output.globalObject` set to `window`, since doing so breaks Hot Module Replacement in web workers.

 If you're not using HMR and want to disable this warning, pass `globalObject:false`: